VachaLab/gorder-manual/src/leaflets.md

 ## Individual method for leaflet classification

-> Very fast but less reliable.
-Recommended for very large membranes.
+> Less reliable but very fast.
+Recommended for very large planar membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to their 'tail ends'.
 'Tail ends' refer to the last heavy atoms or beads of the lipid tails.
 Each lipid molecule may have multiple 'tail ends', but only one 'head identifier'.
 If the 'head identifier' is located "above" the 'tail ends', the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.

-To use this method, you must specify selections for the 'head identifiers' and the 'tail ends'.
+To use this method, you must specify selections for the 'head identifiers' and the 'tail ends':

 ```yaml
 leaflets: !Individual